 It leads people away from well-being

 Research indicates there is a correlation between advertising, consumer debt and the number of hours people work.
 People who are influenced by advertisements more than others seem to save less and spend more time working to pay for their purchases.
-Advertising which supposedly helps people to fulfil their lives can actually lead people in the opposite direction because it steers them away from achieving intrinsic needs like relationships, autonomy and competence.
+Advertising which purports to help people fulfil their lives can actually lead people in the opposite direction because it steers them away from achieving intrinsic needs like relationships, autonomy and competence.

-Also, self-image is negatively affected by advertising.
+Also, advertising negatively affects people’s self-image.
 The aforementioned “Are You Beach Body Ready?” campaign is just one blatant example of body-shaming-for-profit that is rife in advertising.
 Advertising portrays an alternate reality that people aspire to but can’t obtain.
 For instance, advertising routinely uses sex and fast action to make products appear cooler and more desirable.
 Most men in ads have chiseled bodies with six-pack abs, bronzed skin, perfect hair and gleaming white teeth.
-For women it’s even more extreme, the standard of beauty and lifestyle portrayed in advertising really is unattainable for nearly all people – and yet people still buy into it and are ultimately disappointed.
+For women it’s even more extreme, the standard of beauty and lifestyle portrayed in advertising really is unattainable for nearly all people.
+Yet people still buy into it and are ultimately disappointed.

 It persuades people to buy things they don’t need

 To sell unnecessary goods and services businesses must keep persuading people that they have unmet needs.
 Advertisers cause people to feel dissatisfied with what they have, even when they have more than enough.
 To be attractive, happy, up-to-date and cool people must buy what the advertisers are selling.
 Anything you buy/consume adds to your ecological footprint.
-If you don’t need what you buy, you are increasing your (and the overall) footprint for no good reason.
+If you don’t need what you buy, you increase your ecological footprint for no good reason.

 Advertising design, in persuading people to buy things they don’t need, with money they don’t have, in order to impress others who don’t care, is probably the phoniest field in existence today.